 Non-surgical Periodontal Therapy

-Some of the most effective non-surgical methods we use to treat periodontal disease include scaling, root planing and medication.
+Some of the most effective non-surgical methods we use to treat periodontal disease include scaling, root planing, and medication.

 SCALING & PLANING

-Scaling involves removing calcified plaque called calculus with special instruments (hand tools, ultrasonic tools or lasers).
+Scaling involves removing calcified plaque called calculus with special instruments (hand tools, ultrasonic tools, or lasers).
 Planing refers to the way we smooth the tooth surface to remove any indentations or ridges that would be a magnet for bacteria accumulation.
-If it is particularly difficult case, we may use local anesthesia to help you relax and avoid unnecessary pain.
+If it is a particularly difficult case, we may use local anesthesia to help you relax and avoid unnecessary pain.